dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

-## How Classification Codes are used in SchoolSite Enrollment Forecasting:
+## How Classification Codes are used in SchoolSite Pro Enrollment Forecasting:
-There are essentially two types of projections that can be created in SchoolSite:  student residence and optionally school of enrollment.
+There are essentially two types of projections that can be created in SchoolSite Pro:  student residence and optionally school of enrollment.

-The standard projection model within SchoolSite includes projections by residence at the study area level.
+The standard projection model within SchoolSite Pro includes projections by residence at the study area level.
 Utilizing those projections by residence is the basis for setting up any redistricting plans based upon Projection Resident Students.
 So if there any students excluded from a projection based upon a STUTYPE classification, those same students will be excluded from any Projected Resident Student redistricting plan.